Royal Scots Greys: 1715–1741 Home Service and Jacobites

 Once back in Britain, the Scots Greys returned to Scotland where they helped police the countryside.
 In 1715, the Earl Mar declared for the "Old Pretender", James Stuart, sparking the Jacobite rising.
 Remaining loyal to the Anglo-German king, the Scots Greys were active in putting down the uprising.
 This included taking part at the Battle of Sheriffmuir on 13 November 1715.
 There the Scots Greys, under the Duke of Argyll, were stationed on the right of the Government forces.
 Also known at that time as Portmore's Dragoons, the Scots Greys initially attacked the left flank of the Jacobite army.
 Advancing around a bog, which the highlanders had thought would protect their flank, the Scots Greys surprised the highlanders, making repeated charges into disordered ranks of the Jacobite infantry.
 The Scots Greys continue to pursue the shattered left wing of the Jacobite force as it fled for nearly two miles until it was blocked by the river Allan.
 Unable to fall back, disorganised, they were easy targets for the Scots Greys' dragoons.
 It is reported that the Duke of Argyll was said to cry out to "Spare the poor blue bonnets!".
 However, little quarter was given by Scots Greys to any group trying to rally that day.
 The rest of the royal forces were not as successful.
 The Jacobites managed to rout the left wing of the Royal army, the day ending in a tactical standoff.

-Although the fighting was indecisive, the battle had halted the Jacobite's momentum.
+Although the fighting was indecisive, the battle had halted the Jacobites' momentum.
 For the next four years, the Scots Greys continued to suppress Jacobite supporters in Scotland.
 With the final end of the First Jacobite rising in 1719, the Scots Greys went back to their traditional role: policing Scotland.
 The next 23 years passed relatively uneventfully for the regiment.